Security Deposit Rules

 Habitability & Repair Requirements

 Maryland landlords are required to maintain rental units in habitable condition.
-Maryland is moderately tenant-friendly statewide with a 2-month deposit cap and defined entry notice.
+Maryland is moderately tenant-friendly statewide with a 1-month deposit cap (as of October 2024) and a 24-hour entry-notice statute (as of October 2025).
 Montgomery and Prince George's counties provide significantly stronger local protections including rent stabilization.
 Baltimore City has its own ordinances.

 Eviction Process